ciber-lab/volan-yolo/README.md

 ## **Pre-trained Models**

-Models trained on Volan v.2018 dataset are available in the corresponding subfolders of the dataset.
+Models trained on Volan v.2018 dataset can be accessed from the corresponding subfolders in the dataset.

 ## **Tutorials**